Do you have an undeniable love affair with sugar?! Does the sight of chocolate or ice cream make you feel uncontrollable?

 Even so-called “healthy” food items can actually be junk foods in disguise.
 Some examples of these include high-sugar trail mixes, granola, granola bars, and low-quality protein powders and bars.
 Always read food labels and scan the ingredient list for impostors…

 Tip: Knowing the many names for sugar can help!

 9. Eat a balanced diet

-It should be your goal to eat a balanced diet during every single meal.
+It should be your goal to eat a balanced diet during every single meal and snack.
 What does this look like?
 Healthy fats, quality protein and unrefined carbohydrates.
-Getting all of these important nutrients at each meal will ensure your sugar signals won’t be on full alert after eating.
+Getting all of these important nutrients at each meal will help ensure your sugar signals won’t be on full alert after eating.

 10. Don't sweat the small stuff!

 Finally, remember to not sweat the small stuff.
 It’s perfectly okay and even healthy to treat yourself every now and then.
 If you feel like you "fell off track", just get back to your normal routine.
 As long as you're eating a balanced diet most of the time, a little sugar here and there is ay-okay!